ricallinson/pi-pxe-boot/README.md

 * __BUGS:__ If you don't see any requests from the client it could be that you've run into one of the few Pi bugs effecting network booting.
 To see if you have, follow these [instructions](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/) to use the latest `bootcode.bin`.
 Now try the `tail` command above again.
 If this doesn't fix it Google is your friend.

 Once you know the client is sending requests you will need to copy `bootcode.bin` and `start.elf` into the `/tftpboot` directory.
 We can do this by copying the files from `/boot`.
-Since we also need a kernel so we might as well copy the entire boot directory.
+Since we also need a kernel we might as well copy the entire boot directory.

 	cp -r /boot/* /tftpboot

-Now we restart the `dnsmasq` service so it knows the boot files are there to serve;
+Now restart the `dnsmasq` service so it knows the boot files are there to serve;

 	sudo systemctl restart dnsmasq

 If all has gone well this should now allow the client Pi to boot through until it tries to load a root filesystem (which it doesn't have).
-You can test this by running the tail command again.
+You can test this by running the tail command again and then powering on your PXE enabled client Pi.

 	tail -F /var/log/daemon.log